 New tools & process prototypes

-We are currently in the processes of creating a digital dashboard, which will provide transparency about, among other things, the state of our business and everyone’s assignments to better enable individual proactive contributions.
-It will also act as a platform to report impact evaluation, map skill supply and demand to allow individuals to better own their personal growth, and for team members to empower each other by providing time-relevant feedback and value-based gratitude.
+We've created a digital dashboard which provides transparency about, among other things, the state of our business and everyone’s assignments to better enable individual proactive contributions.
+It also acts as a platform to report impact evaluation, map skill supply and demand to allow individuals to better own their personal growth, and for team members to empower each other by providing time-relevant feedback and value-based gratitude.

 We’ve also been integrating new features into our existing internal management tools, like Slack, to collect information about team sentiment toward the impact drivers, give gratitude, set priorities, and share what we’re individually working on.